bytedeco/bytedeco.github.io/builds/index.md

 Builds
 ======

-We now have reliable automated builds using [Travis CI](https://www.travis-ci.org/) (to cover all Android, Linux, and Mac OS X builds) and [AppVeyor](https://www.appveyor.com/) (providing Windows builds).
+We now have reliable automated builds using [Travis CI](https://www.travis-ci.org/) (to cover all Android, iOS, Linux, and Mac OS X builds) and [AppVeyor](https://www.appveyor.com/) (providing Windows builds).
 Thanks to both initiatives for providing such a great service to open source projects!
 Every pull request is built for all targets, and each commit generates a new snapshot build.

 Using Snapshot Builds
 ---------------------